void

 dynow.jpg

-Dynów is mentioned by Leutnant Dub when he pretends to be an expert on military strategy.
+Dynów is mentioned by Leutnant Dub when he pretends to be an expert in military strategy.

 Background

-Dynów is a town in Rzeszów county in Poland, in 1914 part of Austria.
+Dynów is a town in Rzeszów county in Poland, until 1918 part of Austria.

 Quote(s) from the novel